 Health Insurance entitlements in Spain for Expats.

 If you want to be covered for some healthcare or medical insurance whilst you first arrive in Spain, then we would initially recommend you a travel insurance or obtain your EHIC card.
-All citizens of the European Union who are or may be entitled to the social security system in their home country, must get a EHIC Card, which is called the European Health Insurance Card before leaving to travel to Spain.
+All citizens of the European Union who are or may be entitled to the social security system in their home country, may be entitled to an EHIC Card, which is called the European Health Insurance Card before leaving to travel to Spain.
 Only publicly funded treatments will be covered by the EHIC card system in Europe.
 If you require any other type of medical or healthcare treatment in Spain, you will need to seek private medical Insurance in Spain or pay for the treatment yourself.

 Non-EU health insurance.

 For those travelling to Spain that are not in the European Union and are seeking medical and health cover, it is advisable that you check which countries have reciprocal arrangements with other European and non- European countries BEFORE you leave.
 If there are agreements in place then obtaining the necessary documentation from your home country to cover your healthcare in Spain is relatively straight forward.

-Using European and International Travel Insurance as medical cover in Spain.
+Using European and International Travel Insurance as Health insurance cover in Spain.